“I’m Not The Other Woman”—A Short Story

 Because I know love makes people crazy.
 I’m crazy in love.
 And I’m sure this woman carries a gun.
 That’s how she met him.

 I’ve rarely been afraid for my life.
-Outside of a family, I don’t have a high-quality one either.
+Outside of a family, I don’t have a high-quality of life (at the moment) either.

 Maybe I should’ve let her kill me and just said what I really wanted to say.

-I don’t think being gunned down in a Starbucks and risking all those other lives is how I should go, though.
+Although, I don’t think being gunned down in a Starbucks and risking all those other lives is how I should go.
 I’ve got too much left to offer before the time comes to pay my dues to the dirt.

 But there she was, soft-spoken and nervous.
 I couldn’t really tell that I was afraid.
 I’m sure no one could from the outside.
 Maybe it wasn’t fear at all.
 It was probably the barium in my gut causing my insides to tighten and writhe.
 Maybe it was the contrast dye still in my veins from this morning’s CT scan that made me think this nauseated, heart palpitating feeling was fear instead of an adverse reaction to the chemicals flowing inside my body.